nf-core/modules/tests/data/README.md

 ### generic

 * 'a.gff3.gz': bgzipped gff3 file currently necessary for TABIX test
-* bam
-    * 'test.paired_end_methylated.sorted.bam': methylated bam file currently necessary for methyldackel
 * bedgraph: bedgraph files for seacr
-* 'dummy_file.txt': a dummy file for whenever that is required
-* fasta: additional fasta files currently necessary for methyldackel and STAR
+* fasta: additional fasta file currently necessary for STAR
 * fastq: additional fastq files currently necessary for STAR
 * gtf: additional gtf file for STAR
 * vcf: several VCF files for tools using those, will be removed in the future